mezcel/printf-time/Rosary/README.md

 Disclaimer (Using Procedural in an Object Oriented style app):

-* Gtk is unapologetically an object oriented API.
+* Gtk is an object oriented API.
 * C is a procedural language.
 I ended up making stucts which mimic the object usecases used in OOP languages like: Javascript, Python, ect...
 * An OOP syntax interface is good at object inheritance, the stucts use in my code have to be manually passed into and through all instances it values are called.